 We at Coralogix, believe that cloud security is not a “nice-to-have” feature – something that only large organizations can benefit from or are entitled to have.
 We believe it’s a basic need that should be solved for organizations of any shape and size.
 This is why we built the Coralogix Security Traffic Analyzer (STA) tool for packet sniffing and automated analysis.
 Today we’re announcing several new features to our security product you’ll find interesting.

-- Automated upload of .pcap files to S3 – During installation, the user can set an S3 bucket that will be used by the STA to upload compressed pcap files of all the traffic that was observed by the STA.
+During installation, the user can set an S3 bucket that will be used by the STA to upload compressed pcap files of all the traffic that was observed by the STA.
 The user can then set any lifecycle hook on that bucket for automated cleanup of old pcap files.
+This bucket will also contain executable files extracted directly from the traffic.
 These pcap files can be used for many purposes, including forensic investigations, alert tuneups, deeper investigations of applications and services issues, and more.

-- “Baby Domains” – Employees and even more so, servers that are accessing domains that are “young” in the sense that they were registered only very recently are often good indications of malicious activity.
-The new version of the STA automatically pulls a list of domains with their creation date and adds the creation date to every domain detected in DNS requests, virtual hosts and many other fields that contain a domain name.
+Employees and even more so, servers that are accessing domains that are “young” in the sense that they were registered only very recently are often good indications of malicious activity.
+The new version of the STA automatically pulls a list of domains with their creation date and adds the creation date to every domain detected in DNS requests, virtual hosts, and many other fields that contain a domain name.
 In addition, the new version of the STA contains a special dashboard for displaying such “baby domains” that were accessed by monitored servers and clients.

-- Default Alerts – We added a default set of alerts that will be added to your account after the installation of the STA.
+We added a default set of more than 60 alerts that will be added to your account after the installation of the STA.
 These alerts will help you to get started with the STA and dramatically improve your organization’s security posture.
 You can read more about these alerts here.

 That’s it for now.
 We have lots of new exciting features just waiting to be released in the next versions so stay tuned.